inakizamores/Fullscreenify/README.md

         -   A very subtle, animated background gradient.
     -   Styles the session expiration modal.
     -   Ensures responsiveness across different screen sizes.
+    -   **Hide UI Toggle Button:** `style.css` defines the styles for the "Hide UI Toggle" button, including its container for the hover effect, its appearance, and the `hidden` class used to control visibility.

 </details>